 - Minimum Advertised Price – Some franchisors will attempt to condition receipt of certain system benefits (such as approved marketing materials) upon compliance with suggested pricing.
 This approach has its limitations as well.

-Discuss Your Minimum Price Fixing Claim With Franchise Lawyer Jeffrey M. Goldstein
+Discuss Your Minimum Price Fixing Claim With Antitrust Lawyer Jeffrey M. Goldstein

 If your franchisor is attempting to control the minimum prices you charge for your goods or services, we encourage you to contact us for a complimentary, confidential consultation.
-To learn more about the state and federal rules against minimum resale price maintenance, call the Goldstein Law Firm at 202-293-3947 or request a consultation online today.
+To learn more about the state and federal rules against minimum resale price maintenance, call an antitrust lawyer at the Goldstein Law Firm at 202-293-3947 or request a consultation online today.